siketyan/jpki-rs/README.md

-    help                Print this message or the help of the given subcommand(s) read-certificate    Reads a certificate in the JPKI card sign                Writes a signature of the document verify              Verifies the signed digest
+    help                Print this message or the help of the given subcommand(s) read-certificate    Reads a certificate in the JPKI card sign                Writes a signature of the document surface             Reads the surface information from the card.
+PIN type B (DoB + Expiry + PIN) is required by default
+    verify              Verifies the signed digest
 ```